How to become a software engineer: the interview skills employers screen before your title

 Stack-ranked interview tests help you rehearse decision quality under time pressure, especially when you are self-taught and need objective reps outside LeetCode-only loops.

-Complement tests with mock interviews that match your target level and stack so you practice explaining what you built, not only what you read.
+Complement tests with interview practice that match your target level and stack so you practice explaining what you built, not only what you read.

 Alternate days: one test block for crisp multiple-choice reasoning, one voice session for narrative depth.
 That combination builds the full signal engineering loops expect.